jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

    At a minimum, check the following under the Hamburger (left top corner) menu:

-   1. Compute Engine -> Disks
+   1. Compute -> Compute Engine -> Disks
-   2. Container Engine -> Container Clusters
+   2. Compute -> Kubernetes Engine -> Container Clusters
-   3. Container Registry -> Images
+   3. Tools -> Container Registry -> Images
    4. Networking -> Network Services -> Load Balancing

    These might take several minutes to clear up, but they shouldn't have anything